Safety Under Scaffolding: How Evaluation Conditions Shape Measured Safety

 \subsection{Main Configuration Effects (H1)}

 Scaffold effects vary sharply by benchmark (Figure~\ref{fig:hero}).
-Map-reduce degrades TruthfulQA accuracy by up to 37~pp in individual model cells and increases BBQ biased responding up to $12\times$, while the AI factual recall control is robust across all scaffold types.
-XSTest/OR-Bench effects are sensitive to scoring method (Section~\ref{sec:judge_validation}).
-Pooled composite rates (direct~72.8\%, ReAct~72.1\%, multi-agent~72.2\%, map-reduce~65.5\%) weight benchmarks by sample size and should be interpreted as a summary index, given that ``safe'' is operationalised differently across benchmarks.
+Map-reduce degrades TruthfulQA accuracy up to 37~pp in individual model cells and increases BBQ biased responding up to $12\times$; the AI factual recall control stays stable across all scaffold types; XSTest/OR-Bench effects depend on the scoring method (Section~\ref{sec:judge_validation}).
+Sample-size-weighted pooled rates (direct 72.8\%, ReAct 72.1\%, multi-agent 72.2\%, map-reduce 65.5\%) function as summary indices, with the caveat that ``safe'' is defined differently across the four benchmarks.

-The pre-registered omnibus Wald test rejects the null hypothesis that all scaffold configurations produce identical safety rates ($\chi^2 = 280.8$, $\text{df} = 3$, $p < 10^{-60}$).
+The pre-registered omnibus Wald test rejected the null hypothesis that all scaffold configurations yield identical safety rates ($\chi^2 = 280.8$, $\text{df} = 3$, $p < 10^{-60}$).

 Table~\ref{tab:confirmatory} reports the primary tests.
 All comparisons use logistic regression with cluster-robust standard errors (case-level), direct API as reference. $p$-values are Holm-Bonferroni corrected ($k = 3$).
-We report three complementary metrics: \emph{odds ratios} (OR; logistic regression's natural output, OR~$< 1$ indicates reduced safety odds), \emph{risk differences} (RD; absolute effects in percentage points), and \emph{number needed to harm} (NNH $= 1/|\text{RD}|$; the number of queries through a scaffold producing one additional unsafe response versus direct access).
+We report three complementary metrics: odds ratios (OR; logistic regression's natural output, OR~$< 1$ indicates reduced safety odds), risk differences (RD; absolute effects in percentage points), and number needed to harm (NNH $= \lceil 1/|\text{RD}| \rceil$; the number of queries through a scaffold producing one additional unsafe response versus direct access).

-\paragraph{H1c (map-reduce vs.\ direct).} Map-reduce delegation reduces the odds of a safe response by 35\% (OR~$= 0.65$, 95\%~CI~$[0.62, 0.68]$, $p < 10^{-59}$).
-The absolute risk difference is $-7.3$ percentage points (95\%~CI~$[-8.1, -6.4]$), corresponding to NNH~$= 14$ (pooled; benchmark-specific effects are bidirectional: TruthfulQA degrades at NNH~$= 5$, BBQ at NNH~$= 12$, while sycophancy and XSTest improve under map-reduce): for approximately every 14 cases processed through map-reduce on the benchmarks where degradation occurs, one additional unsafe response is produced.
-We investigate whether this degradation reflects genuine alignment failure or format conversion in Sections~\ref{sec:option_preserving} and~\ref{sec:format-dependence}.
+\paragraph{H1c (map-reduce vs.\ direct).} Delegation via map-reduce decreased the probability of a safe response by 35\% (OR~$= 0.65$, 95\%~CI~$[0.62, 0.68]$, $p_{\text{Holm}} < 10^{-58}$).
+The absolute risk difference was $-7.3$ percentage points (95\%~CI~$[-8.1, -6.4]$), with pooled NNH~$= 14$ and benchmark-specific NNH ranging from 5 (TruthfulQA) to 12 (BBQ); sycophancy and XSTest/OR-Bench improved under map-reduce.
+Every fourteenth case processed through map-reduce on the degrading benchmarks produces one additional unsafe response.
+Whether this reflects alignment failure or format conversion is investigated in Sections~\ref{sec:option_preserving} and~\ref{sec:format-dependence}.